Mitigating Sexual Stigma Within Healthcare Interactions Improve Engagement of MSM in HIV Prevention

 The pilot intervention will be evaluated using a pre-post design.

-The intervention will be finalized based on formative interviews and consultation with an advisory board.
-It is likely to include an educational mHealth component followed by an in-person workshop for skills development, then supportive coaching components (i.e., coaching calls and an optional email listserve) to encourage and respond to the implementation of recommended practices.
+The set of implementation strategies was finalized based on formative interviews and consultation with an advisory board.
+This included an in-person workshop for skills development, environmental restructuring through a website of information resources for healthcare consumers and HCWs, and supportive coaching components (i.e., coaching calls, an optional email listserve) and quality improvement meetings with two clinics to encourage and respond to the implementation of recommended practices.

 What is the study measuring?